 Effective engagement of a diverse talent pool is essential for sustained economic growth, meeting labor needs, and increasing the quality of life all Canadians.
 CRIW’s research activities focus on advancing diversity, equity and inclusion at work.
-In particular, we are interested in researching and sharing knowledge that facilitates work engagement and career progression of marginalized and underrepresented groups, including women, immigrants, visible minorities, and indigenous individuals, among others.
+In particular, we are interested in researching and sharing knowledge that facilitates work engagement and career progression of marginalized and underrepresented groups, including Black, Indigenous and people of colour (BIPOC), immigrants, women, individuals with disabilities, LGBTQ2+ and youth, among others.

 We recognize that inclusion at work is a complex phenomenon and requires research at micro, meso, and macro levels of analysis.
 We are not only interested in individuals’ experiences, but also understanding employers’ management practices and government policies that support a diverse workforce.
 Our research is interdisciplinary and relies on multiple methodological approaches and paradigms.